bcrowell/karl/pj/README.md

 In assignment statements, if certain keywords such as sin, log, **, ... occur in the rhs of the source code, pj runs the rhs through translate_maxima.

-The script should be invoked with a command-line argument that specifies the name of the module, to be prepended to all function definitions.
+The script should be invoked with two command-line arguments.
+The first of these specifies the name of the module, to be prepended to all function definitions.
 Following python's convention, this would normally be the same as the name of the file.
 As a convenience, this command-line argument can be the full filename, of which only the stem of the filename will be used.
+The second command-line argument gives the name of the main program.

 So a typical invocation of the script would be:

-    pj.rb foo.py <foo.py >foo.js
+    pj.rb foo.py karl <foo.py >foo.js

 ### Handling of modules and loading